Sue: Car seat and compatible stroller with adjustable handlebar and parent-facing solution for a newborn

 Sue's preparing for the arrival of her baby and she’s overwhelmed by the significant amount of choices available in the market and thus turned to us for advice.
 She’s looking for a stroller that has an adjustable handlebar—baby’s dad is tall—and a parent-facing solution, and a compatible car seat.
 Ideally, the car seat should fit in her 5-seater Subaru, baby’s grandparents’ car and should be easy to use in GrabCar and taxis.

 Hey Sue!
-After considering your requirements—infant car seat that compatible with stroller, and installs with an ISOfix base/seatbelt for your car and Furry’s grandparents’ car/taxi use—I’ve come up with a matrix (below) for you that fits your budget of approx. $1500.
-I’m an engineers so things can get really nerdy really quickly, so bear with me!
+After considering your requirements—an infant car seat that compatible with a stroller, and installs with an ISOfix base/seatbelt for your car and Furry’s grandparents’ car/taxi use—I’ve come up with a matrix (below) for you that fits your budget of approx. $1500.
+I’m an engineer so things can get really nerdy really quickly, so bear with me!
 I’m going to talk about prams on the left column (green) of the matrix and your car seats options are on the top row (navy).
-I’ve also throw two extra options at the bottom, which I’ll talk about as well.
+I’ve also thrown two extra options at the bottom, which I’ll talk about as well.

 Pram #1: Bugaboo Ant